Your Financial Aid FAQ

-Regent University has provided resources to simplify the process of applying for financial aid.
-You may be going through the application process for the first time and thus have financial aid questions.
-In that case, you will find the answers to financial aid FAQ below particularly helpful.
+Regent University Online encourages you to follow our step-by-step financial aid process.
+Also, bookmark this page and answers to financial aid questions below particularly.
 For clear explanations of many of the terms used in describing federal financial aid programs, review the Federal Student Aid’s Glossary.

 Financial aid is awarded on an annual basis.
 You’ll need to complete a new FAFSA and scholarship applications each year to determine your eligibility.

 If I do not quality for aid, or if I do not want loans, do I have to complete the FAFSA?

 It is usually in your best interest to complete the FAFSA even if you think you may not qualify for aid.
 The FAFSA is required for all federal aid (including loans), and it is also required for some school-based awards.
 Students at the School of Divinity and School of Law are required to complete the FAFSA.
 The FAFSA is not required if you plan to pay out-of-pocket or use a private loan; however, having your FAFSA on file allows us to have your information in the event additional aid becomes available.

 How do I apply for federal and Virginia financial aid grants?

 Submit the Free Application for Federal Student Aid (FAFSA) .
 The information from the FAFSA will help us determine the type of federal financial aid you are eligible to receive.
 Virginia undergraduate students interested in applying for the Virginia Tuition Assistance Grant (VTAG) should submit this form to the Student Financial Aid Office.
 You can also apply for university endowed or school-based scholarships and grants.